-Residents will also receive training in the planning, delivery and evaluation of group therapy with children as a part of the practice's regularly run intervention groups during the school year and summer camp day treatment programs.
+Residents will also receive training in the planning, delivery and evaluation of group therapy with children as a part of the practice's regularly run intervention groups.
 The children's intervention groups are typically run in three cycles throughout the school year, fall, winter, and spring sessions.
 The summer camp day treatment program is typically run in two-week blocks of time during the months of July and August.
 Applicants are invited to check out our website for the most up-to-date group programming information.

-Another part of resident involvement in the group therapy training, involves completing a program development and/or program evaluation (PD/PE) project.
-They will also have the opportunity to develop their supervision skills in the supervision of junior trainees in the summer camp day treatment program.
+Another part of resident involvement in the group therapy training, involves completing a program development and program evaluation (PD/PE) project.
+They will also have the opportunity to develop their supervision skills in the supervision of junior trainees involved the practice's group therapy programs and/or other clinical services within the practice.